 For now, just know that sourdough is so incredibly healthy, and has the added bonus of being FREE yeast.
 Particularly if you don’t find yeast in bulk, those little packets can make bread baking almost expensive!

 Psst!
 If you’re a visual learner or just want more…more info, more examples, demonstrations, recipes, and materials about sourdough, I’m a guest lecturer in an online eCourse about JUST sourdough.
-Please check out the sourdough eCourse and our unique Pay What You Can method – enrollment is always open!
+Please check out the sourdough eCourse – enrollment is always open!

 I’ll hold your hand.
 Here are some of the “crutches” I used to ensure a successful final product: